 36. Drink Coffee

 Many people would consider drinking coffee part of an ideal life and important to start their day.
 There are benefits to drinking coffee at the beginning of the day because it can give you a boost, especially if you are not a morning person.
 But, you do have to be careful because there is such thing as drinking too much coffee.
 It can cause you to struggle to sleep at night or make you jittery.
+Looking for a coffee alternative?
+I drink EarlyBird now while I’m doing my morning routine and I love it.

 37. Watch Birds